rabbitmq/rabbitmq-website/versioned_docs/version-3.13/federation.md

 ## Overview {#overview}

-The high-level goal of the Federation plugin is to transmit messages between brokers without requiring clustering.
+The high-level goal of the Federation plugin is to replicate or move messages between brokers that have the plugin enabled but do not belong to the same cluster.
 This is useful for a number of reasons.

 ### Loose Coupling of Nodes or Clusters